Pear-231/Kindle-Highlights-Emailer/README.md

 # Random Kindle Highlights Daily Automatic Emailer

 # What does it do?
-Similar to the random kindle highlights emailing service Readwise, this Google Sheets document will send you a daily email containing a random highlight, the attached note and the book they come from, using your kindle clippings file.
+Similar to the random kindle highlights emailing service Readwise, this Google Sheets document will send you a daily email containing a random highlight, the attached note, and the book they come from, using your kindle clippings file.

 **[Get the Random Kindle Highlights Emailer here!](https://docs.google.com/spreadsheets/d/1_NqiNolCmhEPIZVdCnyXzpl5wjWRFEmIVNW-5kFWEAo/edit?usp=sharing)**